debjit-kar/demo-repos/README.md

 # demo-repos
-this is my first repository
+This is my first repository.
-author - Debjit Kar
+Author - Debjit Kar